Singularity-tutorial/Singularity-tutorial.github.io/README.md

 ### What IS a software container anyway?
 (And what's it good for?)

 A container allows you to stick an application and all of its dependencies into a single package.
-This makes your package portable, shareable, and reproducible.
+This makes your application portable, shareable, and reproducible.

 Containers foster portability and reproducibility because they package **ALL** of an applications dependencies... including its own tiny operating system!